 It is a signal that there was simply no supply or demand in the market anymore.

 The opposite goes for unfinished auction.

-As you can see finished and unfinished auctions are not trading strategies by themselves but they once again give us the confirmation with deeper looks on how supply and demand dynamics worked at different price points.
+As you can see, finished and unfinished auctions are not trading strategies by themselves.
+Still, they once again give us confirmation with more in-depth looks on how supply and demand dynamics worked at different price points.

 This is an unfinished auction.

-Once it pulls back we get 0x23, this means the auction is finished.
+Once it pulls back, we get 0x23, and this means the auction is finished.